AtomLinter/linter-haml/README.md

 ## Settings
 You can configure linter-haml by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
 ```
-'linter-haml-lint':
+'linter-haml':
+  'copyRubocopYml': true # Copy rubocop.yml to temporary directory for linting (if it can be found).
+Set to `false` if this is too slow / too IO-intensive for your needs.
-  'hamlLintExecutablePath': null #haml-lint path. run 'which haml-lint' to find the path
+  'hamlLintExecutablePath': null # haml-lint path.
+Run `which haml-lint` to find the path.
 ```

 ## Contributing